NaikSoftware/OnboardingTooltips/README.md

 ![Screenshot](resources/screenshot_1.png)

 You also can show your own widgets as tooltips or implement `AnchoredTooltip`.
 By default, you can use `TooltipView` which shows simple text or any TextView passed through constructor.
+Changing arrow size also possible.